 Maybe it’s time to give those R&D people applause for the work they do!

-It’s important that companies employ effective R&D tools and techniques to provide consumers with novel and individual mobiles.
+Companies must employ effective R&D tools and techniques to provide consumers with novel and individual mobiles.

 However, Sony Ericsson’s research and development were out of date.